 - The standard repayment plan requires even monthly payments of at least $50 over a fixed period of up to 10 years.
 This plan usually results in the lowest total interest paid because the repayment period is shorter than under the other plans.

 - The graduated repayment plan allows payments to start out low and increase every two years.
 Your monthly payments must be at least half of what you would pay under standard repayment.
-As in the extended repayment plan, the repayment period will vary from 12 to 30 years, depending on the total amount borrowed.
+The repayment period is up to 10 years, depending on the total amount borrowed.
 Again, you may find it easier to manage the lower monthly payments; however, you will pay more interest because the repayment period will be longer.

 Note: You can prepay all or a portion of your loan at any time without penalty.